gautamkrishnar/nothing-private/Secure-Browsers.md

 # Secure Browsers
-Following are the browsers that doesn't allows browser fingerpinting.
+The following list shows browsers that don't allow browser fingerpinting.
 If you are a privacy freak, use one of following browsers:

 | Browser | Platform | Version | Reported By |
 | ------------- | ------------- | ------------- | ------------- |